junkbyte/flash-console/doc/ReadMe.txt

    * Removed Cc.paused.
 If you want to pause, press P in top menu
    * Removed Cc.remote as it is a special use case
    * Removed Cc.setPanelArea, Cc.commandBase and Cc.runCommand for simplicity
+   * Console will no longer trace about Cc.keybind, Cc.store and Cc.watch.
+Due to this, Cc.quiet is removed
    * Remoting now use ByteArray data format which will break older clients but is faster and more efficent
   * Minor changes
-   * Clicking on the priority filter *P0* will now skip priorities that are not used.
+   * Clicking on the priority filter *P0* will skip priorities that are not used.
 Shift click to go backwards
-   * Ctrl click on channel name to invert select
+   * Ctrl click on channel name to invert select. (shift click to multi select as used to)
    * Top menu can now be minimized from UI OR Cc.config.style.topMenu = false;
    * Remote: to run local command line on remote, prefix string with ~, e.g. `~stage.frameRate=100;`
    * Remote: /filter and /filterexp will now do the filtering on remote rather than sending the command to client
    * Classes now get a `*` around the name to signify that its a class and not an instance of a class. eg. `*Sprite*`
-   * Added `Cc.explodech()` to explode to channel
+   * Added `Cc.explodech()` to output explode to channel
+   * Added `Cc.inspectch()` to output inspects to channel
+   * Added `Cc.mapch()` to output map to channel
    * Added `Cc.config.keyBindsEnabled` - to be able to disable all keybinds
    * Added `Cc.config.displayRollerEnabled` - to be able to disable display roller to increase security
    * Pressing Enter while console is visible will auto focus to commandLine
    * added /commands command to list all slash commands
    * added /keybinds command to list all used key binds
    * commandLine autoScoping can be set from Cc.config.commandLineAutoScope
-   * You can no longer change the name of global/console/default/filtered channels
+   * You can no longer change the name of global/console/default/filtered channels through Cc.config
    * Simplied sourcecode where possible while keeping compile size down
    * Merged some classes and functions to further reduce compile size
   * Bug fixes